OpenIndiana/oi-docs/docs/misc/conduct.md

 #### Sources

 * Adopted from the [Project-FiFo Code of Conduct](https://project-fifo.net/coc.html).
-* Further inspiration derived from the [FreeBSD Coded of Conduct](https://www.freebsd.org/internal/code-of-conduct.html).
+* Further inspiration derived from the [FreeBSD Code of Conduct](https://www.freebsd.org/internal/code-of-conduct.html).